derektlo/smartpolls1.0/README.md

   - Mongoose for saving users and polls
   - Express.js for backend and routing
   - AngularJS for webapp portion of the site
+  - UI-Router for Angular routing
+  - ngResource to interact with our backend